konrad98ft/Autonomous-Runner-Assistant/Readme.md

 ## Image Processing in few steps
 Image is procssing in few steps:
--Orygnial image
+*Orygnial image
--ROI - Region of Intrests
+*ROI - Region of Intrests
--Grayscale
+*Grayscale
--Tresholing
+*Tresholing
--Bluring
+*Bluring
--Next tresholing
+*Next tresholing
--Canny operation - to find lines edges
+*Canny operation - to find lines edges
--Hough Transform - to find straight lines
+*Hough Transform - to find straight lines
--Collection lines into vector
+*Collection lines into vector
--Lines filtration
+*Lines filtration
--Spliting lines into groups besed on their slope -Finding lines with belongs to 1 real line
+*Spliting lines into groups besed on their slope *Finding lines with belongs to 1 real line
--Finding centr of the track
+*Finding centr of the track
--Counting difference between actual position and optimal position
+*Counting difference between actual position and optimal position

 After that operation data is send to the Arduino. uC recalculates value in pixels into the turning angle of robot.